 Hello!
 My name is Laura Meneke.
 I am excited and looking forward to being your child's 3rd grade teacher!
 I am originally from Texas, but moved to Massachusetts a few years ago.
 I am certified in both Texas and Massachusetts in Elementary Education grades 1-6 as well as Mild to Moderate special needs, grades K-8.
-I also hold a Sheltered English Immersion endorsement.
-I have over twelve years of teaching experience, half of which was as an elementary classroom teacher and the other half as a special education teacher.
+I have over thirteen years of teaching experience, half of which was as an elementary classroom teacher and the other half as a special education teacher.

 I will be setting up the REMIND app for smartphones.
 This way, I can send out text messages to communicate with you and send out various reminders as needed.